ozaner/ozanerhansha.github.io-OLD/_posts/other/00-0-0-metaphysical-nightmare.md

 This applies to all atoms, and thus all molecules, and further anything in the universe made of matter, like humans.
 This shouldn't come as a surprise.
 After all, we know that math is the bedrock of science and thus of formal knowledge as a whole.

 *Of course, modeling even molecules (much less humans) as quantum wave functions is pretty much out of our reach computationally.
-As such claiming that quantum wave functions can model all aspects of our lives is a solely theoretical one.*
+As such the claim that quantum wave functions can model all aspects of our lives is solely a theoretical one.*

 ![chain of abstraction](/assets/philosophy/metaphysical-nightmare/chain_of_abstraction.png?style=centerme)